-- The syntax of qedeq module files is so rich, that the notations and formulas of mengenlehre_1.pdf could be expressed. - There is a kernel, which could check qedeq module files on a syntactic basis.
+- The syntax of QEDEQ module files is so rich, that the notations and formulas of basic set theory can be expressed. - There is a kernel, which can check QEDEQ module files on a syntactic basis.
 For example it should recognize, that a formula is not well formed if it was quantified twice over the same subject variable.
-The kernel still couldn't check a proof (that means it couldn't decide if a formula derives logically from others). - The generation of LATEX files out of qedeq modules is possible. - The transfer of basic set theory from script into qedeq module files is finished.
-Starting with the elementary axioms, definitions and notations (as mentioned in mengenlehre_1.pdf) the beginning of axiomatic set theory is fully formalized.
+The kernel still couldn't check a proof (that means it couldn't decide if a formula derives logically from others). - The generation of LATEX files out of QEDEQ modules is possible. - The script of basic set theory is completed.
+It is fully formalized and contains formal proofs for all propositions.
 Ideally the mathematical description texts are written in different detail levels and in the languages English and German.